Where is Leeds?

 The City of Leeds

 Leeds sits on the River Aire in West Yorkshire, England.
-A city of about 450,000 people in a metropolitan borough of 760,000, it is one of the eight largest English cities outside London.
+A city of about 750,000, it is the third largest city in the UK.

 The city itself is in the North of England and lies midway between Edinburgh and London: the two capitals are about 200 miles away from Leeds - though in opposite directions to each other.